rajeshagadi/MTC_ContainerCamp/modules/kubernetes/kubernetes.md

 ## Deploy Containers to Azure ACS with Kubernetes

-This lab will create an Azure Contaner Service (ACS) with Kubernetes as the orchestrator.
+In this lab will we will create an Azure Contaner Service (ACS) with Kubernetes as the orchestrator.
+Then with Kubernetes cli _kubectl_  we will connect to the ACS cluster and deploy an application.
+Finnaly we will explore the Kubernetes cluster Dashbaord to explore the monitering and operations aspects.

 ## Task 1: Azure CLI 2.0 & Login To Azure